Latest posts by Aran Davies (see all)

 - The transparency of blockchain enables everyone to see what’s happening on the network.
 Casual eSports players can feel confident.

-- Game developers run a risk of not being paid for their development efforts.
+- Game developers run the risk of not being paid for their development efforts.
 With blockchain, they can secure their work and not let anyone use it in an unauthorized manner.